TheAllSeer/FAP/Patch Notes.md

 - Keyboard: fixing an issue where keyboard covers the content without ability to scroll.
 (fix by increasing screen height when keyboard is open).

+- Splash-icon: it's still the square with the oily blackmouth face.

+- App icon: too zoomed in.